Ishaan125/TransformerPianoModel/README.md

    ```powershell
    python main.py --preprocess --train-folder "Datasets/Classical/Classical"
    ```
+   or set the preprocess argument to true in main

 3. **Train Model**:
    ```powershell
    python main.py --train --train-folder "Datasets/Classical/Classical"
    ```
+   or set the train argument to true in main

    Training saves checkpoints as `checkpoint.pth` (or `checkpoint_epoch_X.pth`).